Paull/python-mysql-orm/README.md

 ##usage

-1.first of all, you have to import the database module
+1.first of all, you have to configure your database in config.py

+2.just run database.py as a console or import the database module then follow the setp3 and setp4

-2.make a instance of the class to initialize a database connection: db = Database()
+3.make a instance of the class to initialize a database connection: db = Database()

-3.call functions in the class just like we do in codeigniter
+4.call functions in the class just like we do in codeigniter

+##examples
+you can put them in your py codes or type them in the console(run database.py directly)
 	dating_target = db.table('employee').select('firstname, lastname, email, mobile').where('age <', 25).where('gender', 'female').order_by('age', 'asc').limit(10, 20).get().reulst()
 	print dating_target
 or like this
 	db.talbe('employee')
 	db.where({'firstname':'Paul', 'age >': 28, })
 	db.get()